UBC-MDS/credit_default_prediction/README.md

 ## Introduction

+A customer could defaults a credit payment for many reasons: It could be out of negligence, loss of job, health issues, need to use the extra cash for other bills or deliberately choosing to refuse to pay the credit even though they are financially capable.
+Credit companies are faced with the burden of "trusting" a customer would not default payment.
+Extensive data profiling the customer's finance is collected to decide if a customer would default or make payment the next month.
-This project aims to build a classification model using various machine learning classification algorithms to predict potential credit default accounts of Taiwan's credit card clients'.
+This project aims to build a classification model to predict potential credit default accounts of Taiwan's credit card clients'.

 \<Tiffany Describes the outcome>